The short answer is yes — you can enjoy some bacon during your pregnancy. Well-cooked bacon is OK to eat, with a few exceptions.

 While some of these bacteria can continue to grow in the refrigerator, fortunately they are all killed through proper cooking.
-It’s important to make sure bacon is well-cooked if you are pregnant!
+It’s important to make sure bacon is well cooked whether you are pregnant or not!

 Follow these safe practices for purchasing, handling, and cooking bacon to prevent contamination.

 When buying bacon, look for slices with lean pink meat and a small amount of fat.
 Make sure the expiration date hasn’t already passed.